 Transgender/trans — Sometimes people feel the sex they were assigned at birth does not describe their gender.
-They may change their name, pronouns they use and the way they dress and they may look for support, including hormones and surgery, to make their bodies better match their gender identity.
+They may change their name, the pronouns they use and the way they dress, and they may look for support, including hormones and surgery, to make their bodies better match their gender identity.
 There are many different words people use to talk about gender identity, including trans and transgender.
 Sexual orientation and gender identity is fluid, meaning that it may change over time.

 Gender identity is separate from sexual or romantic orientation, and non-binary people have a variety of sexual orientations, just as transgender and cisgender people do.

 A non-binary gender is not associated with a specific gender expression, such as androgyny.
 Non-binary people as a group have a wide variety of gender expressions.

 Affirming gender-diverse tamariki and rangatahi

 It’s common for people to face discrimination and bullying based on their sexual orientation or gender identity.
 This can include experiencing health and social services that are not responsive to their needs or that misunderstand or make them feel whakamā or uncomfortable talking about their sexual orientation and gender identity.

 If te tamaiti or rangatahi has gender or sexuality issues, ensure they have timely access to appropriate information, emotional and medical support, or other assistance as required.

 Body changes that happen during puberty can be distressing if they do not align with the gender of te tamaiti or rangatahi.
 This is a particularly important time to understand and plan for support for rangatahi.
 If we are aware they are transgender or unsure of their gender identity, we support te tamaiti or rangatahi to engage with the right medical support before puberty.